richardsonlima/agent_chat_langgraph/README.md

 # Agent Chat LangGraph

-A FastAPI-based conversational AI agent with long-term memory, streaming chat support, and modular architecture.
-This project leverages LangGraph for conversation flow, OpenRouter for LLM responses, and StreamChat for real-time chat token generation.
+A FastAPI-based conversational AI agent with long-term memory and modular architecture.
+This project leverages LangGraph for conversation flow and OpenRouter for LLM responses.

 ## Table of Contents
 - [Key Features](#key-features)